monkins1010/Verusguideassets/VerusPay Installation Guide.md

 Then click `Configure` Below the VerusPay plugin.

-Scroll down to this screen and type in the info as shown
+Scroll down to this screen and type in the info as shown. replace the IP with your droplet IP.
+Then click continue.